sej2020/Diffusion-TS-Storage/README.md

     - *472-488 for Time Weaver metadata processing*
   - calls `forward()` method of `diff_CSDI` class in `diff_models.py` in the `calc_loss()` method of the CSDI base class
     - *91-103 to process input data according to Time Weaver*
-    - *109, 173-177 to add metadata to residual block stream according to Time Weaver*
+    - *109, 168-177 to add metadata to residual block stream according to Time Weaver*
+- calls `evaluate()` from `utils.py`
+  - similar to above...

 ### Visualize Results
 'vizualize_elec_TW.ipynb' is a notebook for visualizing results.